openvinotoolkit/nncf/docs/FAQ.md

 ### The compression process takes too long, how can I make it faster?
 For training approaches the majority of time is taken by the training loop, so any regular methods that improve model convergence should work here.
 Try the built-in [knowledge distillation](./compression_algorithms/KnowledgeDistillation.md) to potentially obtain target accuracy faster.
-Alternatively you may want to reduce the number of initialization samples
+Alternatively you may want to reduce the number of initialization samples taken from the initialization dataloader by the algorithms that require it.

-For post-training approaches...
-FILLME

 ### I get a "CUDA out of memory" error when running NNCF in the compression-aware training approach, although the original model to be compressed runs and trains fine without NNCF.
 As some of the compression algorithm parameters are also trainable, NNCF-compressed model objects ready for training will have a larger GPU memory footprint than the uncompressed counterparts.